nativescript-community/ui-material-components/packages/floatingactionbutton/README.md

 ## Installation

 ### :warning: Warning :warning:
-From Nativescript 5.x using this component will break the [Nativescript tab component](https://docs.nativescript.org/ui/components/tabs) on iOS (which is bound to be removed).
+From NativeScript 5.x using this component will break the [NativeScript tab component](https://docs.nativescript.org/ui/components/tabs) on iOS (which is bound to be removed).
 This is needed to allow using the latest native iOS features.
-If needed you can use either [bottomnavigationbar](https://www.npmjs.com/package/@nativescript-community/ui-material-bottomnavigationbar) (this one is the best choice, closest to material design) or [material-tabs](https://www.npmjs.com/package/@nativescript-community/ui-material-tabs) (clone of the Nativescript one, but with a little less features).
+If needed you can use either [bottomnavigationbar](https://www.npmjs.com/package/@nativescript-community/ui-material-bottomnavigationbar) (this one is the best choice, closest to material design) or [material-tabs](https://www.npmjs.com/package/@nativescript-community/ui-material-tabs) (clone of the NativeScript one, but with a little less features).

 ##